amiel/gotofile.tmbundle/README.markdown

 To ignore certain files add a TM variable called "TM\_FUZZYFINDER\_IGNORE", in it put the file regexp separated by commas.
 For example: '\*.pyc,\*.zip,\*.gz,\*.bz,\*.tar,\*.jpg,\*.png,\*.gif,\*.avi,\*.wmv,\*.ogg,\*.mp3,\*.mov'.

-“GoToFile” makes usage of Jamis Buck's [“Fuzzy File Finder”](http://github.com/jamis/fuzzy_file_finder) and was inspired by Amiel Martin's [“FuzzyFileFinder”](http://github.com/amiel/gotofile.tmbundle/tree/amiels_original) bundle which a few code fragments are taken from.
+This GUI makes usage of makes usage of Jamis Buck's [“Fuzzy File Finder”](http://github.com/jamis/fuzzy_file_finder) and was inspired by Amiel Martin's [“FuzzyFileFinder”](http://github.com/amiel/gotofile.tmbundle/tree/amiels_original) bundle which a few code fragments are taken from.

 # Official Git Repos #

-can be found here: http://github.com/amiel/gotofile.tmbundle
+Can be found here: http://github.com/amiel/gotofile.tmbundle

 # Usage #